girder/girder/docs/plugins.rst

 the MongoDB database for quick retrieval.
 This is mostly used to sort multiple images by series and instance.

-The DICOM Viewer currently only supports uncompressed monochrome DICOM files.

 Metadata Extractor
 ------------------